 I have a fitness test in a month and another a few months later.
-I'm trying to get two minutes off of my 1.5 mile run.
-I started the workout in your DEA test prep article and tried setting my goal at 13:30 (1.5 mile run), and did six quarter mile runs at 2:15.
-I got pretty winded after the third set, so I wanted to ask: should rest more in between sets.
+I'm trying to get two minutes off of my 1.5-mile run.
+I started the workout in your DEA test prep article and tried setting my goal at 13:30 (1.5 mile run), and did six quarter-mile runs at 2:15.
+I got pretty winded after the third set, so I wanted to ask: Should I rest more between sets.
 Do you have any other helpful tips?

-If you are setting a goal for a 1.5 mile timed run at 13:30, you need to consider yourself a beginner and not spend too much time (mileage) running to just run.
-Run with a purpose, but limit your distance to 1-2 miles a day, but make them worth the effort.
-There is no need to go and run 4-5 miles at a slow distance right now.
+If you are setting a goal for a 1.5-mile timed run at 13:30, you need to consider yourself a beginner and not spend too much time (mileage) running to just run.
+Run with a purpose but limit your distance to 1-2 miles a day.
+There is no need to run 4-5 miles at a slow distance right now.
 You'll only hurt yourself running too much.
-In fact on some days, I would recommend not running at all and doing hard bike workouts to work the lungs and the legs without the impact of running.
+On some days, I would recommend not running at all and doing hard bike workouts to work the lungs and the legs without the impact of running.

 (Note: If you are going to follow any book workout, article workout, etc., you have to personalize it to you or face either it being too hard or too easy.
 Add or subtract mileage according to your abilities.)

 Let's take what you have built and create a better running foundation for you.
-Keep doing what you are doing, but if you feel you are running too much try starting at a beginner foundation distance each with a steady progression, or take a day off of running and replace with the bike pyramid or tabata interval workout (listed below) in place of running that day.
+Keep doing what you are doing, but if you feel you are running too much, try starting at a beginner foundation distance with a steady progression -- or replace a day of running with the bike pyramid or Tabata interval workout (listed below) in place of running that day.

-For beginners: My suggestion is to start on a beginner running plan if you need to after lay off or recovery from injury.
-Any day you feel pain replace your run with bike.
+For beginners: My suggestion is to start on a beginner running plan if you need to after a layoff or recovery from injury.
+Any day you feel pain, replace your run with bike.

 Week 2: 1.25 miles a day five times a week

-Week 3: Some people take off running this week to avoid the week three overuse injury.
+Week 3: Some people take off running this week to avoid an overuse injury.
 Just bike or elliptical and maybe one test day to see where you are on your timed run event.

 Week 4: 1.5 miles a day five times a week (mix goal pace with intervals and steady runs)